gen-o/geno/README.md

 This is the development repo of GENO, an OWL2 ontology for the field of genetic criticism and genetic editing.

-For a human-readable version of the latest version of GENO, click **[here](https://w3id.org/lode/owlapi/https://raw.githubusercontent.com/gustaveroudproject/geneticOntology/master/onto/geneticOntology_0-2.ttl)** (powered by [LODE](http://www.essepuntato.it/lode)).
+For a **human-readable** version of the latest version of GENO, [visualize with LODE](https://w3id.org/lode/owlapi/https://raw.githubusercontent.com/gen-o/geno/master/onto/geneticOntology_0-2.ttl).

 ## Repo structure